toiyabe/RepoSync/README.md

 ## Setup the "Downstream" Pipeline

-The pipeline is created in two steps.
-First, is the create the pipeline, then the second is to set the environment variables.
+Set things up in two steps.
+First, create the pipeline, then set the environment variables.

 ### Create Pipeline